lhcb/starterkit-lessons/index.md

 > ## Prerequisites {.prereq}
 >
-> What learners need to know before tackling this lesson.
+> Please make sure you can ssh to lxplus, have a working grid
+> certificate and can access the web based book-keeping

 ## Topics

+1. General introduction to DaVinci
 1. [Using screen to keep things running](01-screen.html)
-2.  basic option file for DaVinci
-3.  find the dataset in the Bookkeeping
+2. Find the dataset in the Bookkeeping
-4.  ganga jobs
-5.  retrieve big files from the grid
+2. Download a file from the grid
+2. Interactive look inside a DST with python
+3. Finding your stripping line
+2. Minimal DaVinci running locally
+3. Storing large files on EOS
+4. Minimal DaVinci on the grid
+5. Add a simple TupleTool to the job
+6. LoKi Hybrid tool
+7. Fun with LoKi functors
+8. Switch to a new stripping (20 -> 21) for one line in MC
+9. Split your jobs into subjobs
 6.  open the resulting nTuple in ROOT and make mass peak

 This is a rough list of the areas we would like to cover: